What characterizes a carcinoma?

 Prepare for the PYQ-NEET Exam with multiple choice quizzes designed to test your knowledge and improve your confidence.
 Each question includes hints and detailed explanations.
 Get ready to excel in your exam!

-A carcinoma is characterized as a malignant tumor that arises from epithelial tissue, which includes cells that line the surfaces of organs and structures throughout the body.
-This distinction is crucial because carcinomas can infiltrate surrounding tissues and spread to other parts of the body (metastasize), highlighting their aggressive nature compared to benign tumors, which do not invade adjacent tissues.
+A carcinoma is specifically identified as a malignant tumor that arises from epithelial tissue, which lines the surfaces of organs and structures throughout the body.
+This classification is particularly significant because carcinomas can invade surrounding tissues and potentially metastasize to other parts of the body.
+Epithelial tissue is commonly found in organs such as the skin, lungs, and digestive tract, making carcinomas one of the most prevalent types of cancer seen in clinical practice.

 Subscribe